Reserve a Room

 • Reservations can be made up to 2 weeks in advance and for up to 2 hours per day for individuals and groups.

-• As a courtesy to others, multiple members from the same group may not book the room for consecutive 2-hour reservations throughout the day.
+• Multiple members from the same group may not book the room for consecutive 2-hour reservations throughout the day.

 • The initial 2-hour block of reservation time can be booked consecutively or split throughout the day.